backtracking/cfrac/README.md

 fractions.
 See https://en.wikipedia.org/wiki/Continued_fraction for instance.

-In particular, this library implements "Continued Fraction Arithmetic" by Bill Gosper (1972).
+In particular, this library implements ideas from "Continued Fraction Arithmetic" by Bill Gosper (1972).
 See https://perl.plover.com/classes/cftalk/INFO/gosper.txt for more details.